silnrsi/FDBP/en-US/Adobe_Glyph_List.md

 # Adobe Glyph List

-In the [previous article](Glyph_Naming.html) we recommended that glyphs should be named in accordance with the standard set and maintained by Adobe®.
+In the [previous article](Glyph_Naming.html) we recommended that glyphs should be named in accordance with the standard set and maintained by Adobe.
 What is this standard and how does it work?

 Adobe maintains this standard in two public GitHub repositories under their [adobe-type-tools] umbrella: